 Figure 6.X.-1 Procedure of Enhanced Alternative QoS profiles with PDU Set based QoS handling

 AF may provide alternative QoS requirements which can be media type related.
-For audio and video media traffic from different media type, there can be different QoS requirements and alternative QoS profiles regarding to the QoS parameters including GFBR, PSDB, PSER, MDBV etc.
+For audio and video media traffic from different media type, there can be different QoS requirements and alternative QoS profiles regarding to the QoS parameters including GFBR, PSDB, PSER, MDBV etc. The enhanced Alternative Service Requirements with PDU set QoS Parameters can be provide by AF in a prioritized order.

 According to the inputs from AF, PCF may generate PCC rules to support alternative QoS profiles with PDU set based QoS handling.
 The generated PCC rules may include the rule regarding to whether different media type traffic is mapped into same or different QoS follows.
-If different media type traffic are mapped into different QoS flows, different alternative QoS profiles can be applied.
+If different media type traffic are mapped into different QoS flows, different alternative QoS profiles can be applied for different QoS flow.
+If different media type traffic are mapped into same QoS flow, one alternative QoS profile can be applied.

 PCF provides the PCC rules including alternative QoS profiles related to PDU set handing to SMF.